10 FRENCH WORDS USED IN EVERYDAY LIFE THAT COME FROM BRANDS

 In French, there are brand names that have almost replaced the real names of objects.

-I'm sure this is also the case in your language if you think about it.
-There are brand names that have almost become common names because you have associated the brand name with the object, even if you use the same object, but from another brand, you call it by the name of that brand.
+I'm sure that's the case in your language too, if you think about it.
+There are brand names that have almost become common names, so much so that you have associated the brand name with the object, even if you use the same object, but from another brand, you call it by the name of that brand.

-Welcome to this new video.
-Today, we will see together ten brands that have become common names in French.
-When you are a foreigner, it can be complicated to understand what you are talking about.
-For you, it can be complicated to understand words in a conversation because obviously, you have learned the right words.
+Welcome to our new video.
+Today, we're going to take a look at ten brands that have become common names in French.
+When you're a foreigner, it can be hard to understand what you're talking about.
+For you, they can be complicated words to understand in conversation, because you've obviously learned the right words.

 The real common name that designates this object, but in everyday language, in colloquial language, the French will use these brand names to qualify these objects.

-Some of these words have become so popular that they have even entered the dictionary, even though they are registered trademarks.
+Some of these words have become so popular that they've even entered the dictionary, even though they're registered trademarks.

 A Bic.
 A Bic is a ballpoint pen.
-Very often in French, we say un Bic instead of using the real word which is un stylo bille.
+Very often in French, we'll say un Bic instead of using the real word, which is un stylo bille.

 And his little Bic of retired civil servant, I fart him!